Travel 7 minutes 24 June 2024

 Ride to the south of the city, where the packed urban core gives way to slower residential stretches, like the Coyoacán neighborhood, distinguished by its color-blocked colonial homes.
 Here, the Casa Azul, or Blue House, where Frida Kahlo grew up and later lived with her husband, the muralist Diego Rivera, has been turned into a museum.
 On display are some of the globally iconic artist’s most personal paintings, as well as many of her signature Tehuana dresses and household items, reflecting a sense of style whose influence, the museum makes clear, is still felt today.
 Tickets purchased online are required.

 Viveros de Coyoacán, the neighborhood’s principal greenspace, is a short walk away.
-An overstuffed plant market in its northeast corner is an encyclopedia of local fauna, including impressive cacti, some towering two stories tall.
+An overstuffed plant market in its northeast corner is an encyclopedia of local flora, including impressive cacti, some towering two stories tall.
 Bring your sketchbook – if Frida has so inspired you.

 Leonardo Daniel Pérez Bautista - CC BY-SA 4.0 / Museo Frida Kahlo